-Historic Sites of Manitoba: River Valley School No. 879 (RM of Woodworth)
+Historic Sites of Manitoba: River Valley School No. 879 (RM of Wallace-Woodworth)

-River Valley School District No. 879 was formally established in February 1896 with a stone school building erected later that year by contractors Reid and Craig for the sum of $700.
-Named for its position in the Assiniboine River Valley northeast of Virden in the Rural Municipality of Woodworth, the school opened with 33 students taught by Mr. Brokenshire, the minister at Breadalbane Church.
+The River Valley School District No. 879 was established formally in February 1896 with a stone school building erected later that year by contractors Reid and Craig for the sum of $700.
+Named for its position in the Assiniboine River Valley northeast of Virden in what is now the Rural Municipality of Wallace-Woodworth, the school opened with 33 students taught by Mr. Brokenshire, the minister at Breadalbane Church.

 The school was the educational and social centre of the area until it closed in 1955 and its remaining students went to Virden Consolidated School No. 144.
 The district was dissolved in July 1966.
 Renovations to the building since its closure have included the replacement of stones in its southwest corner with concrete, and the bricking over of several window openings.